Allopathic Treatment of Kidney Disease

 Impairment of Apana Vayu, a type of vayu, will also impair the excretion of urine or cause urine retention.
 Pachaka Pitta, again a type of Pitta, produces the urine in the intestine and kidney just helps to excrete the pre-formed urine, travelling with Rasa dhatu to kidneys.

-So, synchronizing the three doshas Vata, Pitta & Kapha is the goal of Ayurvedic Treatment for Kidney Failure.
+So, synchronizing the three doshas Vata, Pitta & Kapha is the goal of Ayurvedic renal failure treatment.

 Ayurveda has certain herbs which can reverse the kidney damage either partly or fully.
 Ayurvedic treatment for renal failure supports kidney function.
 That means the patient has to be dependent on medicines for long.
 Frequency of dialysis can be reduced with Ayurvedic treatment & other associated signs and symptoms of unwellness, weakness, pains in bones and joints, malaise vanish.
 The risk of cardiovascular diseases can be significantly reduced.
 Ayurvedic medicine can treat and rejuvenate renal epithelium.